UNDERSTANDING CREATIVITY

 SCRIPTURAL FOUNDATIONS FOR THE ARTS

-- A theology for artistry (Why the need for artistry?
+• A theology for artistry (Why the need for artistry?
 Is it important to God?)

-- The function of the artist (The various roles an artist can play)
+• The function of the artist (The various roles an artist can play)

-- A Christian worldview for artistic expression (What kind of artistic expression is acceptable/valid in God's eyes?
+• A Christian worldview for artistic expression (What kind of artistic expression is acceptable/valid in God's eyes?
 Does our artistic expression always have to be about our faith for God to accept it?)

-- The Bible and the arts (A survey of the whole Bible as a case-study to see God's perspective on artistic expression and to draw principles for our own artistic expression)
+• The Bible and the arts (A survey of the whole Bible as a case-study to see God's perspective on artistic expression and to draw principles for our own artistic expression)

 This workshop is in lecture format and is targeted at older teens and adults.
-As there is some overlap with the "Understanding Creativity" workshop, if your group is interested in having both workshops together, they can be consolidated into about 3-3½ hours.
+As there is some overlap with the "Understanding Creativity" workshop, if your group is interested in having both workshops together, they can be consolidated into about 4 hours.
 No limit to class size.

 CREATIVE ARTS MINISTRY

-This 2-hour workshop answers the questions:
+This 2-hour workshop addresses the questions:

-- Why should the church encourage creative arts ministry, and is there a biblical basis for it?
+• Why should the church encourage creative arts ministry, and is there a biblical basis for it?

-- What are some of the pitfalls and problems we need to be aware of if we want to be involved in creative arts ministry?
+• What are some of the pitfalls and problems we need to be aware of if we want to be involved in creative arts ministry?

-- What are some of the creative forms of communication we can use?
+• What are some of the creative forms of communication we can use?

 This workshop is in lecture format, with lots of case studies and real-life examples, and is targeted at older teens and adults who are interested to be, or already are, involved in creative arts ministry in the church - specifically in performing arts (music and drama).
 Church leaders are also encouraged to attend to gain a better understanding of creative arts ministry so they may be better equipped to shepherd those serving in this ministry.
 No limit to class size.